Feyerabend/ABC80/abc802/CPM.md

 hardware for PC’s have evolved in a very evolutionary way, in contrast to a revolutionary one.
 Much of the software developed some time ago can still be run on software years later.
 Binary compatibility of programs, and implied processor legacy keeps the computer relevant.
-E.g. processors for PC’s x86 internally run in a RISC fashion, although the instruction set looks like it is CISC for the program.*
+E.g. processors for PC’s x86 internally run in a more modern RISC fashion, although the instruction set looks like it is decades old CISC from the viewpoint of the program.*

 ### A new proposal

 So, legacy keeps the mainstream evolution of consumer computers within very restrictive borders.
 The operating system keeps programs from reaching the hardware through layers of abstractions.
 Could you/we manage otherwise?
 Yes, I believe so.

 Hardware could be built by software vendors, decreasing the gap between hardware and software.
-Standards could be developed either by some de facto circumstance, or a body unifying how hardware units should talk to each other (a unifying “bus”).
+Standards could be developed either by some de facto circumstance, or a body unifying how hardware units should talk to each other (à la unifying “bus”).

 What would be gained by this?